33 Reasons To Lose Weight Besides Fitting Into Your Old Jeans

-For many who struggle with their weight, the dressing room is one of the few places that serves up a blunt reality check.
-While I understood my friend's frustration and apparent epitome, I wondered to myself—is fitting into a pair of pants, a dress, or even a nice top the only reason people have to lose weight?
+If you struggle with your weight, you may very well know that the dressing room is one of the few places that serves up a blunt reality check.
+But is fitting into a pair of pants, swimwear, or even a nice top one of the only reasons to lose weight?

-While, yes, your weight may influence how you feel about yourself and even how others view you, but body image isn't the only reason you should embark on a weight-loss journey.
-Sure, getting that bikini body is one thing, but experts often find that dieting with a deadline, like a wedding or beach vacation, often misses the point of weight loss (and results regaining the weight you just lost).
-For those who are overweight or even obese, losing weight actually carries innumerable benefits beyond looking great in that new dress.
+While, yes, your weight may influence how you feel about yourself and even how others view you, but body image is not the only reason you should embark on a weight-loss journey.
+In fact, for those who are overweight or obese, losing weight actually carries innumerable benefits beyond looking great in your new clothes.

 Ultimately, being overweight has a lot of side effects, from little things like back pain to more serious consequences like being more likely to develop type 2 diabetes.
 Besides minimizing these health issues, there are also plenty of little-known benefits that come with a trimmer figure.
-Read on to discover some insights into how your body and lifestyle can change after shedding some pounds—giving you all the more reason to battle the bulge.
-And while you're at it, check out these 25 Best Foods for a Toned Body to get started on your svelte new figure!
+Read on to discover some insights into how your body and lifestyle can change after shedding some pounds.

 You’ll Stop Counting Sheep